wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 But `TraceWriteBuffer` doesn't override `processEdge`, and `RCZero` doesn't override `processNode`!

 No worries.
-We leave them "unimplemented".
+We leave them "unreachable".

-"Unimplemented"?
+"Unreachable"?
 That doesn't sound right.

 But it worked... for 15 years.